 Should the internal temperature of the unit fall below a value defined in the commissioning variables, the control will override all heating/cooling logic to open the LPHW or CW control valves, if fitted.
-This is to allow any protective flow through the heating/ cooling coils.
+This is to allow any protective flow through the heating/cooling coils.
 The supply fan will also stop and the appropriate frost protection software module will enter an alarm state.
 This period will last for a minimum of 5 minutes by default.
 The fault relay will also open.

-Heat and cool demand relays will not operate but digital inputs "Frost Protecting LPHW" or "Frost protecting CW" will enter an alarm state.
-Please note that frost protection will only function if the HeatingType or CoolingType setpoints are set to LPHW or CW.
+Frost protection will only function if the HeatingType or CoolingType setpoints are set to LPHW or CW.